rametta/quantor/README.md

   + requiredHeaders
   + optionalHeaders
   + responses
-- Each of those properties should be an array of objects with a name, description & type.
+- Each of those properties should be an array of objects with a name, description, default & type.

 ## Contributing
 Check out our [contributer docs](/CONTRIBUTING.md) and check out our [issues](https://github.com/rametta/quantor/issues).
 Pick anything that tickles your fancy or create an issue that you would find useful.